Does my business qualify as an ESIC

 What are the Rules for Trusts and Superannuation Funds within the ESIC Program?

-Companies applying for ESIC status are required to complete a report withu the details of each investment in new shares within a financial year.
-In submitting the form, the company must meet the ESIC requirements for all reported investments, and it must keep documentation that supports its claim to ESIC status.
-This might include business plans, R&D documentation, growth forecasts, etc. To claim the ESIC tax offset, investors must keep appropriate documentation, including a copy of the investor certificate and proof of payment.
+Companies applying for ESIC status are required to complete a report with the details of each investment received for the issuing of new shares within a financial year.
+In submitting the form to the ATO, the company must meet the ESIC requirements for all reported investments, and it must keep documentation that supports its claim to ESIC status.
+This might include business plans, R&D documentation, growth forecasts, etc.

 Talk to our Grants and Incentives Experts About Your ESIC Eligibility